borntofrappe/game-development/07 Pokemon/Pokemon 9/README.md

 ## Textbox and dialogues

 Especially in the context of the battle, it is important to have the textbox and its contents to block the normal flow of the game.
-Consider for instance the beginning of the battle; here, looping through the player should loop through some introductory text, and then be presented with the selection.
+Consider for instance the beginning of the battle, where you loop through some introductory text, and then show the selection.
 In the logic of the update function, it is possible to condition the GUIs with a series of booleans.

 ```lua
 function BattleState:init(player)